Audubon Parkway: Interstate 69 Spur

 Daviess County officials first proposed in 2005 that the Audubon be upgraded to an Interstate highway, specifically suggesting the number I-369.
-This would, according to the proposal, take place if and when the Interstate 69 Ohio River Crossing and its approaches are completed.
+This would, according to the proposal, take place if and when the I-69 Ohio River Crossing and its approaches are completed.
 The I-69 "spur" would connect Owensboro, Kentucky, to I-69 with I-369 as the likely designation.

 The Audubon would have to be significantly upgraded in order for it to be approved as an Interstate Highway; the shoulders would need to be widened and the median would have to be widened or have a rigid safety barrier constructed along its entire 24 mi length.

 The Audubon Parkway became a High Priority Interstate Corridor, referred to as the "Future Interstate Route 69 Spur" in the SAFETEA-LU Technical Corrections Act of 2008, which became Public Law 110-244 on June 6, 2008.
 New "Future I-69 Spur" signs were placed on the parkway in September 2008.